How To Be Happily Self-Partnered (Regardless of Relationship Status)

 Can you self-partner if you’re not single?

 In a relationship and think self-partnering isn’t for you?
 Think again!
 As the old saying goes, you can’t really love someone else unless you really love yourself first.
 And that’s what self-partnering is all about.
 Inner confidence, self-acceptance and feeling comfortable in your own skin.
-Sounds pretty inclusive right?
+Sounds pretty inclusive and darn good right?
 Read on for our top tips on how to self-partner regardless of your relationship status.

 Tips on how to be happily-self partnered